Our Toronto Leaders

 Founding member, loves iBand and sparking off stories

 I grew up in Burlington.
 I moved to Toronto 12 years ago.
 I have been a member of the North Yorkers Communication Enrichment Class for 10 years.
 I was a painter and sold some of my paintings at an exhibit at the OFCP.
 In 2009, I received a scholarship to go to the ISAAC International Conference in Montreal.
 I am a Bliss alumni, and have been on the Board of Blissymbolics Communication Institute Canada for 2 years.
 I help make new bliss symbols.
 I am a member of the Bliss I-Band.
 I also like to play the guitar with my ipad.

 Founding member, loves keeping the story characters in order

 I grew up in Scarborough.
 I have been attending North Yorkers Communication Enrichment Class for 5 years.
-Since joining the Imagining Possibilities team, I’ve found that drama really helps me communicate and share our minds with others.
+Since joining the Imagining Possibilities team, I’ve found that drama really helps me communicate and share my mind with others.
 My favourite game to play is Pass the Energy– but I like to think of the energy as a sports object.
-Like and NHL puck or soccer ball, it is much more powerful that way.
-When we create stories, I like to play to hero, and rescue people who are having problems, and responding to 911 calls.
+Like an NHL puck or soccer ball, it is much more powerful that way.
+When we create stories, I like to play the hero, rescuing people who are having problems and responding to 911 calls.